tor-jorgen/simpleinvoice-server/README.md

 ./start.sh
 ```

-Add `--help` to see all options.
+Add `--help` to see all the options.

-The Simple Invoice App can be reached at http://localhost.
+The Simple Invoice App can be reached at http://localhost:8000.

 Run the following command to stop Simple invoice: